End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Experimental Evaluation

 \section{Experimental Evaluation}

-The evaluations rely on the internal state estimation provided by the proprietary controller, serving as the most accurate available proxy for actual mover poses.
+The evaluations rely on the pose estimations of the proprietary controller, serving as the most accurate available proxy for actual mover poses.
 During initial tests, we observed systematic deviations between the reference poses and estimated poses for $\pi_{NC}$ (up to $0.5\,\text{mm}$ or $0.5^\circ$ per axis).
-These deviations reflect the inherent covariate shift problem of BC, as the neural controller is trained without system interaction.
+These deviations reflect the inherent covariate shift problem of BC, as the neural controller is trained without online system interaction.